webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 * '''Temporary environment'''
 ** N/A

-''Important'': The current environment on HPCloud has no isolated “staging”, nor “test” deployment environment (i.e. “Temporary environment”), see  3.2.
-Refactor overview for problems it might cause.
+''Important'': The current environment on HPCloud has no isolated “staging”, nor “test” deployment environment (i.e. “Temporary environment”), see [[#3.2._Refactor_overview|3.2.
+Refactor overview]] for problems it might cause.